harmony-one/harmony-log-analysis/projects/staking_dashboard/README.md

 # Validator and Delegator Analysis for mainnet
 Get validators and delegators' information, including all the info on [staking dashboard](https://staking.harmony.one/validators) like profile, performance, general info, and also some other basic information.

-The following instruction assumes you are running on [Analytics VM](http://analytics.hmny.io/tree/harmony-log-analysis/projects/staking_dashboard) If you want to run locally, please skip the folllowing instructions and go to [RUN LOCALLY](https://github.com/harmony-one/harmony-log-analysis/tree/master/projects/staking_dashboard#run-locally)
+The following instruction assumes you are running on [Analytics VM](http://analytics.hmny.io/tree/harmony-log-analysis/projects/staking_dashboard) If you want to run locally, please skip the following instructions and go to [RUN LOCALLY](https://github.com/harmony-one/harmony-log-analysis/tree/master/projects/staking_dashboard#run-locally)

+## Goal
+- Track validator/delegator's performance, catch any abnormal activities (too frequent transactions, abnormal balance)
+- Help validator troublesheet the reasons why they are not elected, filter those who have high uptime but still not get elected.
+- Marketing purpose, manage the general info about our validators, email, website.

 ## Validator Key Information
 To get name, ONE address, apr, total-stake, self-stake, fees, uptime, epos-status and boot status for